 - Peter's Generosity (Acts 3:1-10)

 The crippled beggar begs for money for his daily living at the temple gate.
 Peter gave him the thing which money can't buy. " Silver or gold I do not have, but what I have I give you.
 In the name of Jesus Christ of Nazareth, walk." (v.
 6).
 The poor apostle of Jesus did not have money or material things to give to the crippled beggar, but he gave healing which money can't buy.
 Most of the rich look only at the surface of the problem and offered only a temporal remedy, but the poor look at the root cause of the problem and offered the best and lasting remedy.
-A poor man can share God's wisdom to others, brings encouragement, help fixed a broken relationship, intercede for the needs of others, and other useful things that money can't do.
+A poor man can share God's wisdom with others, brings encouragement, help fix a broken relationship, intercede for the needs of others, and do other useful things that money can't do.
 Money or material thing is not only the best thing to give to anyone in need.
 Money can do something, but a generous heart can do anything.

 - Jesus' Generosity (2 Corinthians 8:9)

 Jesus from birth to death remains a poor man.
-He did not crave for wealth and power or desire to live in the palace (John 6:15).
-But no one can match to his generosity.
-He feeds the hungry (John 6:5-15), raised the dead (John 11:38-44), cleansed the lepers (Luke 17:11-19), gave sight to the blind (Matthew 20:29-34), healed various diseases and drove out demons (Mark 1: 32-34), and gave his life as a ransom for the many (Mark 10:45).
-Jesus poverty brought riches to anyone who believes in him (2 Corinthians 8:9).
+He did not crave wealth and power or desire to live in the palace (John 6:15).
+But no one can match his generosity.
+He feeds the hungry (John 6:5-15), raised the dead (John 11:38-44), cleansed the lepers (Luke 17:11-19), gave sight to the blind (Matthew 20:29-34), healed various diseases, and drove out demons (Mark 1: 32-34), and gave his life as a ransom for the many (Mark 10:45).
+Jesus' poverty brought riches to anyone who believes in him (2 Corinthians 8:9).
 His generosity and unselfish act on the cross, satisfy the needs of the world.
 He is the most generous man that ever lived.
 The rich can have great things, but the poor can do great things.

 - The Generosity Of The Poor Around Us